 That lack of detail means the integrity of many offset schemes is questionable.
 And even if properly managed, offsets still avoid the fact that we can’t make deep carbon cuts if we keep flying at current rates.

 Our research shows major airlines’ climate efforts are achieving nowhere near enough.
 To decrease aviation emissions, three major changes are urgently needed.

-Governments can – and some European countries do – impose carbon taxes and then invest into lower carbon alternatives.
-They can also provide incentives to develop new fuels and alternative infrastructure, such as rail or electric planes for shorter trips.
+- Governments can – and some European countries do – impose carbon taxes and then invest in lower-carbon alternatives.
+They can also provide incentives to develop new fuels and alternative infrastructures, such as rail or electric planes for shorter trips.

 How you can make a difference

 Our research paper was released late last year, at a World Travel and Tourism Council event linked to the Madrid climate summit.
 Activist Greta Thunberg famously sailed around the world to be there, rather than flying.

 Higher-income travellers from around the world have had a disproportionately large impact in driving up aviation emissions.